fr407041/WM-811K_semiconductor_wafer_map_pattern_classified/README.md

 The prior column info are correspond to WM-811K data set.

 <h3> Conclusion and future work </h3>

-For some reason, currently I can't post my model here.
-But I show the possibilty for solving wafer map pattern classified problem in the semiconductor and I believe I can make it better in the future.
+Due to certain reasons, I am unable to share my model at the moment.
+However, I have demonstrated the potential of solving the wafer map pattern classification problem in the semiconductor industry, and I am confident that I can improve the model in the future.

-<br>There are several things I want to do in the future :
+<br> Moving forward, there are several things that I plan to do:

-1. Add none(8) pattern into classified, **but consider the amount of it** ( I don't want to deliver a joking/cheating model ).
-So I will have nine pattern (0、1、2、3、4、5、6、7、8) to classified.
+1. Include the "none" (label:8) pattern in the classification, but carefully consider the proportion of this pattern in the dataset to ensure that the model is not misleading or cheating.
+Thus, there will be a total of nine patterns (0, 1, 2, 3, 4, 5, 6, 7, 8) for classification.

-2. There are still many false labels in the data sets.
-It is also the reason of reduce the accuracy.
-But it's difficult to varified all of the manual labels correctness.
-So I must search another good idea to solve.
+2. There are still many mislabeled instances in the dataset, which results in reduced accuracy.
+However, it is challenging to verify the correctness of all manual labels.
+Hence, I need to explore alternative approaches to address this issue.

 Reference :